carpentries/trainers/policy/it_curriculum_maintainance.md

 At least one member of this group should be certified as a Carpentries Maintainer, trainers may be appointed prior to certification, but must take steps to complete that certification upon appointment.
-The Trainers leadership shall approve appointments to the maintainer committee each year.
+The Trainers Leadership shall approve appointments to the maintainer committee each year.
 Additional maintainers may be added at any time by recommendation of the existing maintainers with approval of the leadership panel.